 Balanced blood sugar leads to Restful Sleep

 Before we dive into foods to the worst foods to eat before sleep, let’s back up.
 One of the key components to restful sleep is balanced blood sugar.
 Blood sugar, or glucose, is our main source of energy.
 We get it from the foods we eat.
 In many ways, our diet can either make or break our blood sugar.
 When blood sugar is managed throughout the day, you have a higher chance of getting restorative sleep.
 However, even partial sleep deprivation increases insulin resistance.
 In turn, this can increase blood sugar levels.
 As a result, a lack of sleep is associated with diabetes, a blood sugar disorder.
 Main takeaway?
-Balanced blood sugar leads to restful sleep, and restful sleeps leads to better managed blood sugar.
+Balanced blood sugar leads to restful sleep, and restful sleep leads to better-managed blood sugar.
 It’s a two-way street.